Antonyeaster/deathly-wise-wizards/README.md

 #### Game Selection

 The game selection buttons are large and easy to press; once pressed, the game will start, and the user's choice will be displayed in image form.
-The buttons will stack on smaller screens for responsive design.

 ![Game Selection](/documentation/design/game-selection.png)

-Game on a mobile
+When the game is played on a mobile the screen will shrink accordingly and the weapon buttons will stack on top of each other.

 ![Game selection responsive](/documentation/design/responsive-main-page.png)